asberk/aaronberk.ca/content/home/about.md

-During October 2016 &ndash; February 2017 I completed an internship with [Awake Labs](http://www.awakelabs.com/), where I worked as a data scientist developing online algorithms for performing learning tasks on low-rank high-dimensional physiological data.
+During October 2016 &ndash; February 2017 I completed an internship with [Awake Labs](http://www.awakelabs.com/), where I worked as a data scientist developing online algorithms for performing learning tasks on structured high-dimensional physiological data.

 I completed my MSc Mathematics in August 2014 at the University of Toronto.
 My